pranabekka/pranabekka.github.io/content/drafts/objects-is-modules.md

 }
 ```

-Here's how I can use it:
+Here's how we can use it:

 ```
 import foo